ahmed-ashif/Portfolio/README.md

 <h1>Welcome to my portfolio!</h1>
 <br>
-<h3>I am a passionate and dedicated frontend developer with a recent postgraduate degree in Master of Computer Applications (MCA).
-Here, you will find a collection of my projects, showcasing my skills and expertise in frontend development.
-Each project highlights my ability to create visually appealing, responsive, and user-friendly web applications. </h3>
+<h3>I am a passionate and dedicated frontend developer with a recent postgraduate degree in Master of Computer Applications (MCA).</h3>
 <br>
 <h2>About Me :-</h2>
 <br>